 D.R.
 Horton mentioned the first-time homebuyer is still struggling

-Company-wide gross margins declined sequentially to 22.2% in the second quarter, from 23.9% in the first quarter of 2014 and 22.6% in the second quarter of 2013.
-The company was asked on its conference call whether gross margins can continue to can be maintained, and management said they expect to at least maintain these margins going forward if not to increase them slightly.
-Other builders, like PulteGroup (PHM), Lennar (LEN), KB Home (KBH), and Toll Brothers (TOL), have been reporting increasing gross margins.
+Company-wide gross margins increased to 23.9% in the first quarter, from 23.7% in the third quarter of 2013 and 21.4% in the first quarter of 2013.
+The company was asked on its conference call whether gross margins can continue to increase, and management said that they expect to at least maintain these margins going forward if not to increase them slightly.

 Prices and costs